Interview of Dennis Knowles

 by Agatha Pilkington

 The following fragment was found with the other Pilkington recordings.
 It is a short interview of Dennis Knowles, a worker at the zinc plant.
-Worker records show a D E Knowles working at the plant between 1928 and 1967 as a "labourer".
-Mrs Pilkington's descendent (who wishes to remain anonymous) explains that the poor quality of this particular recording is due to them repeatedly listening to the tape so as to hear Agatha's voice again.
+Census records show a D. E. Knowles living at Seaton Snook, listed as a "Labourer", but his name is strangely absent from the pay records copied out in the Glendenning archives.
+Mrs Pilkington's descendent (who wishes to remain anonymous) explains that the poor quality of this particular recording is due to the family repeatedly listening to the tape so as to hear Agatha's voice again.

 AP: This is Agatha Pilkington speaking to Mr Dennis Knowles of the Seaton Snook Zinc Works.
 Good morning, Dennis!